Canon 6D Mark II versus Sony A7R III

 Both the 6D Mark II and the A7R III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 6D Mark II replaced the earlier Canon 6D, while the A7R III followed on from the Sony A7R II.

 So what is the bottom line?
-Which of the two cameras – the Canon 6D Mark II or the Sony A7R III – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon 6D Mark II better than the Sony A7R III or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.